This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 Keep an Eye on the Weather and Tides/Water Changes

-Before you go out on a kayaking adventure, the first thing that you will need to check is the weather for the day.
-Ensure that you check the forecast for storms and weather that will be unpleasant for you on the water.
+Before you go out on a kayaking adventure, the first thing that you will need to check is the weather for the day as well as the tide tables if you live by the coast.
+Check your local forecast for storms and weather that will be unpleasant for you on the water.

 One of the first steps you should do when considering taking a kayaking trip is to plan so that your group and your loved ones will know where to find you if something happens.
 Discuss where you are going and the location where you will be putting your kayaks into the water.
 Time is also essential, so consider what time you will be putting your kayak into the water and the time you expect to be heading back home.